openid/fapi/fapi-2_0-security-profile.md

 been through a detailed security analysis.

 **NOTE 4**:
-DPoP already suggests that JWTs are accepted in the reasonably near future (on the order of seconds or minutes).
-This document goes further by placing a hard lower bound of 10 seconds in order to promote interoperability.
+Clock skew is a cause of many interopability issues.
+Even a few hundred milliseconds of clock skew can cause JWTs to be rejected for being "issued in the future".
+The DPoP specification [@!RFC9449] suggests that JWTs are accepted in the reasonably near future (on the order of seconds or minutes).
+This document goes further by requiring authroization servers to accept JWTs issued 10 seconds in the future.
+10 seconds was chosen as a value that does not affect security while greatly increasing interopability.
+Implementers are free to accept JWTs further in the future up to a maximum of 60 seconds.
+Some ecosystems have found that the value of 30 seconds is needed to fully elimiate clock skew issues.
+To prevent implementations switching off `iat` and `nbf` checks completely this document imposes a maximum time in the future of 60 seconds.

 #### Authorization endpoint flows